 Kaiser Henry J (1951-1954)

-At a time when American consumers were demanding big cars, Kaiser-Frazer debuted their new small car, the Henry J. It would prove to be yet another example of a small car maker offering the right car at the wrong time.
+At a time when American consumers were demanding big cars, Kaiser-Frazer debuted their new small car, the Henry J. It would prove to be yet another example of an Automaker offering the right car at the wrong time.

 Established in 1945, the Kaiser-Frazer Corporation was a joint business venture between Henry J. Kaiser and Joseph W. Frazer.
-The latter had previously held various positions with Packard, GM, Chrysler, and Willys-Overland.
+The latter had previously held various positions with GM, Chrysler, Packard Motor Company, and Willys-Overland.
 Among the Kaiser passenger car models were the Custom, Deluxe, and Manhattan sedans, and a unique four-door hatchback sedan called the Traveler.

 Production of the Henry J began in 1950 for the 1951 model year.
 Riding on a short 100-inch wheelbase, the Henry J was available as a two-door sedan only.
 Cost-saving measures included fixed rear windows, and no glove compartment or armrests.
 The rear seat folded forward as there was no deck lid.